-The asset attractiveness assessment made in the section 2.1.1 is key and allows to better appreciate the asset diversification in term of geography and tenant.
+The asset attractiveness assessment made in the section 2.1.1 is key and allows to better appreciate the asset diversification in terms of geography and tenant.
 The lower the asset attractiveness the more important the geographic diversification and tenant concentration.
-The table 10 and 11 below indicates the notching to apply, for geographic diversification and tenant concentration, to the initial assessment from table 10.
+Tables 10 and 11 below indicate the notching to apply, for geographic diversification and tenant concentration, to the initial assessment deriving from table 10.